dotnet/machinelearning/docs/code/IDataViewTypeSystem.md

 IDataView is the data pipeline machinery for ML.NET.
 The ML.NET codebase has an extensive library of IDataView related components (loaders, transforms, savers, trainers, predictors, etc.).
-The team is actively working on many more.
+More are being worked on.

 The name IDataView was inspired from the database world, where the term table typically indicates a mutable body of data, while a view is the result of a